Human factors in diving equipment design: Buddy lines

-A buddy line is a line or strap physically tethering two scuba divers together underwater to prevent separation and as a means of communication in low visibility conditions.
+A buddy line is a line or strap physically tethering two scuba divers together underwater to prevent separation.
+They can also serve as a means of communication in low visibility conditions.
 It is usually a short length and may be buoyant to reduce the risk of snagging on the bottom.
 It does not need to be particularly strong or secure, but should not pull free under moderate loads, such as when used for line signals.
 Divers may communicate by rope signals, but may just use the line to attract attention before moving closer and communicating by hand signals.
 The disadvantage of a buddy line is an increased risk of snagging and entanglement, and the risk is increased with a longer or thinner line.
 Divers may need to disconnect the line quickly at either end in an emergency, which can be done via a quick-release mechanism or by cutting the line, both of which require at least one free hand.
 A velcro strap requires no tools for release and can be released under tension.